VDB Comparison

 LLM cosine similarity edge counts

 In LLM embeddings, positive (connected) citation pairs have higher cosine similarity values relative to all pairs, thus representing an improvement over BoW features in identifying positive pairs.
 However, negative (unconnected) pairs in LLM embeddings have a wide range of cosine similarity scores, making it difficult to distinguish connected from unconnected pairs.
-While LLM embeddings do better over all than BoW features at capturing the citation graph structure, they do not do as well as Node2Vec.
+While LLM embeddings do better overall than BoW features at capturing the citation graph structure, they do not do as well as Node2Vec.

 Conclusion: LLM, Node2Vec, GraphSAGE better at learning node and node relationship data than BoW